 The most important reason of a music festival is of course, the music.
 Certainly the organizers won’t please everybody, but you can always expect variety at SunFest.
 In 2016 for example, opening day we enjoyed: Lukas Graham, Meghan Trainor and Duran Dura headlined the stages of the festival.
-Lukas is in the midst of a global breakthrough with their latest single 7 Years; Meghan is a musical success who has a continuous rise to the top of the pop charts with every new album and Duran Duran, well, 14 studio albums throughout three decades say so much about a band.
+Lukas was in the midst of a global breakthrough with their latest single “7 Years;” Meghan is a musical success who has a continuous rise to the top of the pop charts with every new album and Duran Duran, well, 14 studio albums throughout three decades say so much about a band.
 There’s no doubt the music lineup always says so much about our festival, presenting artists soon to be discovered, local talents for opening acts and daily headliners who are among the biggest names in the music industry.
-Last year SunFest line up featured Jason Deluro, Train, G-Eazy, Bastille, Death Cab For Cutie, The Roots, Walk The Moon, Alabama Shakes, Andy Grammer, and Rick Springfield among many more.
+SunFest’s line up has featured Jason Deluro, Train, G-Eazy, Bastille, Death Cab For Cutie, The Roots, Walk The Moon, Alabama Shakes, Andy Grammer, and Rick Springfield among many more.

-SunFest brings people from all over the state and the country to West Palm Beach.
-But this is a festival locals await dearly because parallel to the exciting music experience, one thing is for sure: you will find the coolest people ever wearing Florida’s quintessential summer attire walking around breathtaking waterfront views.
+The festival brings people from all over the state and the country to West Palm Beach.
+But this is a festival locals await dearly because parallel to the exciting music experience, one thing is for sure: you will find the coolest people ever wearing Florida’s quintessential summer attire, walking around breathtaking waterfront views.
 That’s priceless!

 With so many festivals going on around the country, you’ll notice how a mixture of boho chic and hipster attire is also popping up among revelers.
 You will probably witness some of the coolest spring and summer styles around when you come to SunFest.
 Attendees like to sport printed shorts, vintage looks, floppy hats, and there’ll be lots of ultra-coordinated friends wearing headbands, tees, sunnies, and high-waisted shorts that make them look stunning.
 If there is a connection made from everyone’s mutual love for music, that’s a cool fact about SunFest too.